Wise Business vs Personal: What’s the difference? [2025]

 The exact information and paperwork needed to open your Wise business account can vary based on your business type.

-You’ll be guided through the process by online prompts, and can always reach out to the Wise team in the app if you need more information.
+You’ll be guided through the process by online prompts, and can reach out to the Wise team in the app if you need more information.
 If you don’t have everything required to hand when you start the process you can simply save and come back to it later.
 Easy.

 Can I have a business and a personal account on Wise?